RobsonAutomator/sitecore-azure-next/README.md

 # For first time you will be prompt for username and password
 Login-AzureAccountSilent
 ```
+## How to setup Azure storage for Sitecore deployment with ARM templates ?
+If you want to use ARM templates to deploy Sitecore to Azure, you have to use Azure storage account.
+On blob storage, you should upload ARM templates and WDP packages.

 ## How to check if Azure region is compatible with Sitecore deployment?